microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``push_constant``: For marking a variable as the push constant block.
 Allowed on global variables of struct type.
 At most one variable can be marked as ``push_constant`` in a shader.
+- ``builtin("X")``: For specifying an entity should be translated into a certain Vulkan builtin variable.
+Allowed on function parameters, function returns, and struct fields.

 Only ``vk::`` attributes in the above list are supported.
 Other attributes will result in warnings and be ignored by the compiler.
 All C++11 attributes will